ska-telescope/ska-uksrc-cluster-gitops/docs/delete-cluster-manually.md

 # Delete a Cluster Manually

-Due to resttictions at RAL the `manage teardown clustname` does not work correctly and it is necessary to delete the cluster manually.
+Due to resttictions at RAL the `manage teardown clustername` does not work correctly and it is necessary to delete the cluster manually.

 **WARNING : You must ensure that you select the correct cluster if you are following these instructions.**